Google Sheets is a cloud-based spreadsheet solution with real-time collaboration and powerful tools to visualize, process and communicate data.

 You can extend Sheets with add-ons that build customized workflow improvements, establish connectivity to third-party systems, and integrate your Sheets data with other Google Workspace applications (like Google Slides).

-You can see the Sheets add-ons others have built in the Sheets add-on store.
+You can see the Sheets add-ons others have built on the Google Workspace Marketplace.

 What you can do

 Here are a few things you can do with an add-on that extends Google Sheets:

 - You can read, edit, visualize, and format data in Google Sheets spreadsheets using the built-in Apps Script Spreadsheet service.
 The service also lets you create and modify conditional formatting and data validation rules.

 - You can use the Apps Script advanced Sheets service to access the Google Sheets API directly.

 - You can create custom menus and define multiple custom dialogs and sidebars interfaces using standard HTML and CSS.

 - You can include custom function definitions in your add-on.